FlipDyn with Control: Resource Takeover Games with Dynamics: Introduction

-\begin{enumerate} \item \textbf{Takeover strategies for any discrete-time dynamical system}: We formulate a two-player zero-sum takeover game involving a defender and an adversary seeking to control a dynamical system in discrete-time.
-This game encompasses dynamic takeover scenarios, considering costs that are contingent on the system's state and control inputs.
-Assuming knowledge of the control policies, we establish analytical expressions for the NE takeover strategies and saddle-point values, in the space of pure and mixed strategies. \item \textbf{Optimal linear state-feedback control policies}: For a linear dynamical system with quadratic takeover, state, and control costs, we derive an analytic state-feedback control policy for both the defender and adversary.
-Furthermore, we provide sufficient conditions under which the game admits a saddle-point in the space of feedback control policies that are affine in the state. \item \textbf{Exact takeover strategies and saddle-point value parameters for scalar/$1-$ dimensional system}: For a linear dynamical system in one dimension with quadratic takeover, state and control costs, we derive the corresponding analytical state-feedback control policies for both the defender and adversary.
-In particular, we derive closed-form expressions for the NE takeover and parameterized value of the game independent of the state. \item \textbf{Approximate takeover strategies and saddle-point value parameters for $n-$ dimensional system}: For a linear dynamical system in $n$ dimensions with quadratic takeover, state and control costs, we derive upper and lower bounds on the defender and the attacker value functions, respectively, when both players use a linear state-feedback control policy.
-Using these bounds, we derive approximate NE takeover strategies and the corresponding value of the game in a parameterized form. \end{enumerate}
+\begin{enumerate} \item \textbf{Takeover strategies for any discrete-time dynamical system}: We formulate a two-player zero-sum takeover game between a defender and an adversary seeking to control a discrete-time dynamical system.
+This game encompasses dynamic takeovers, with state and control-based costs.
+Under the assumption of a prior known control policies over the finite-horizon, we derive analytical expressions for the NE takeover strategies and saddle-point values in the space of pure and mixed strategies. \item \textbf{Optimal linear state-feedback control policies}: For linear discrete-time dynamical system with quadratic takeover, state, and control costs, we derive an analytic state-feedback control policy coupled between the players through a scalar parameter.
+Compared to conventional dynamic games, we show how such a parameterization enables us to compute an analytical solution.
+Furthermore, we establish sufficient conditions under which the game admits a saddle-point in the space of feedback control policies that are affine in the state. \item \textbf{Exact takeover strategies and saddle-point value parameters for scalar system}: We derive analytical state-feedback control policies of both players for a scalar linear system.
+In particular, we derive closed-form expressions for the NE takeover strategies and parameterized value of the game \emph{independent of the continuous state}. \item \textbf{Approximate takeover strategies and saddle-point value parameters for $n-$dimensional system}: Using the state-feedback control policies, we derive upper and lower saddle-point value bounds for $n-$dimensional systems associated with each \texttt{FlipDyn} state.
+Using such bounds, we derive parameterized approximate NE takeover strategies and the corresponding saddle-point value.
+Finally, we derive conditions that characterize the difference between the approximate and true saddle-point value. \end{enumerate}

-We illustrate our results for the scalar/$1-$dimensional and $n-$dimensional systems through numerical examples.
+We illustrate our results for the scalar and $n-$dimensional systems through numerical examples.
+For an $n-$dimensional system, the computational cost of the proposed method scales as $\mathcal{O}(Ln^{3})$, where $L$ denotes the finite-horizon.